Supervisor/supervisor/README.txt

    supervisor.rpcinterface_factory = supervisor.xmlrpc:make_main_rpcinterface

   This section must remain in the configuration for the standard setup of supervisor to work properly.
+If you don't want supervisor to do anything it doesn't already do out of the box, this is all you need to know about this type of section.

-If you wish to add rpc interface namespaces to a custom version of supervisor, you may add additional [rpcinterface:foo] sections, where "foo" represents the namespace of the interface (from the web root), and the value named by "supervisor.rpcinterface_factory" is a factory callable which should have a function signature that accepts a single positional argument "supervisord" and as many keyword arguments as required to perform
+  However, if you wish to add rpc interface namespaces to a custom version of supervisor, you may add additional [rpcinterface:foo] sections, where "foo" represents the namespace of the interface (from the web root), and the value named by "supervisor.rpcinterface_factory" is a factory callable which should have a function signature that accepts a single positional argument "supervisord" and as many keyword arguments as required to perform